-The above graph represents the monthly distribution of the total number of POS transactions through credit and debit cards in India.
+The above graph represents the monthly distribution of the total number of POS transactions through credit cards and debit cards in India.
 The POS (Point of Sale) terminal is an electronic device that is used to process the credit/debit card payments at retail locations.
 As per the RBI data, Indians apparently increased their usage of credit and debit cards to pay merchants directly.
-In July 2019, the number of POS transactions through credit and debit cards reached an all-time high of 178.41 million and 420.82 million, respectively.
+In October 2019, the number of POS transactions through credit and debit cards reached an all-time high of 202.56 million and 455.05 million, respectively.

 |Source||Reserve Bank of India (RBI)|

-The credit card swipes at POS terminals grew 9.3% month-over-month, while the debit card swipes at POS terminals grew 3.3% month-over-month in July month.
+The credit card swipes at POS terminals increased 12.86% month-over-month, while the debit card swipes at POS terminals increased 9.67% month-over-month in October month.

 One must note that the usages of debit and credit cards at POS machines rose both in terms of volume and value at the time of demonetisation during late 2016.
 The POS-based credit card transactions increased from just 97.9 million in November 2016 to a huge 116.08 million in December 2016.
 On the other hand, POS-based debit card transactions increased from 236.47 million to 415.46 million during the same period.